 Carbohydrates remain the best fuel source both before and during events for overall endurance performance compared to other macronutrients, including water.
 Partial substitution of carbohydrate with fat and protein immediately before and during events warrants further investigation.
 Additional trials on nitrates and almond consumption are also needed.

 Andrus, Sarah E. MS and Andrus, Bruce W. MD MS, "Optimal Nutrition for Endurance Exercise: A Systematic Review" (2017).
-Open Dartmouth: Faculty Open Access Articles.
+Open Dartmouth: Faculty Open Access Scholarship.
 1013.